TheRobBrennan/nextjs-grandstack-starter-typescript/README.md

 #### Environment variables

-We can define the environment variables we would like to use for our `Production`, `Preview`, and `Development` environments.
+We can define the environment variables we would like to use for our `Production,` `Preview,` and `Development` environments.
 Navigate to your [Vercel](https://vercel.com/) project settings and define the following environment variables:

 ```sh
 GOOGLE_ANALYTICS_TRACKING_ID=UA-156456153-7